 There are also multiple benefits associated with open water swimming such as improved sleep and mood, here are just some of them, along with some key details to get you started.

-If it’s your first time swimming here in Castle Ashby, here are a few important details to get you started:
+If it’s your first time swimming here in Castle Ashby, here are a few useful points of information

-– Unfortunately spectators and dogs are not allowed which is to ensure the health and safety of swimmers.
+Spectators and dogs are not allowed, to ensure the health and safety of swimmers.

-– Tow floats must be used, and we have a limited number of these available, which are priority reserved for newcomers and hotel guests.
+Tow floats must be used, and a limited number of these available, which are reserved for newcomers and hotel guests.
 If you plan on visiting regularly, it’s advisable to purchase your own float device.